-Shopify Liquid Render Tag with Named Parameters
+Liquid Render Tag Syntax: with, for, Named Params (2026)

-What is the Liquid render tag in Shopify?
+What the render tag actually does

 {% render 'product-card' %}